robbelouwet/masterthesis-forkskinny/weekly_reports/week7.md

 - How will my bitsliced State64Sliced_16_t data structure translate to the fixed slicing technique as shown in the paper?
 - Before continuing with all this, compare a bit-sliced LSFR on State64Sliced_16_t with the original LSFR.
+- Regarding the report on wednesday: when I try to execute both LSFRs in a loop of 1000 iterations, the results are really mixed, there is no clear speedup.
+But when I run both LSFRs 5 times after each other (so no for loop), the bit sliced one is clearly faster, I wonder why.
+Maybe it has to do with caching the loop iterator and incrementing it etc.
+  Maybe that's why a loop iteration brings overhead in addition to the LSFR call and thus brings noise in the cycle count?